lars-t-hansen/moz-sandbox/sab/waitNonblocking.md

-Whether this change to the return type is a winner or not is partly a matter of taste, partly a matter of usage patterns (which we don't know yet).
-But we must choose now.
+Whether this change to the return type is a winner or not is partly a matter of taste, partly a matter of usage patterns (which we don't know yet), and partly a matter of how much performance we can hope to wring out of the optimization in a credible implementation, ie, a matter of how expensive it is to perform the non-blocking wait when a wait is necessary, and how much there is to gain by avoiding it.
+In any case we must choose now.

-I suspect that when performance matters to that degree, the first case can be handled with an explicit check preceding `waitNonblocking`, and in addition the implementation can create a promise that resolves directly without involving any actual waiting (effectively what `await` does).
+For as much as I like this tweak I suspect that when performance matters to that degree, the first case can be handled with an explicit check preceding `waitNonblocking`, and in addition the implementation can create a promise that resolves directly without involving any actual waiting (effectively what `await` does).
 For the second case we could resuscitate the old idea of `Atomics.pause`, which allows for controlled micro-waits in agents that otherwise cannot block; in principle this provides better control.